Retailers chase reward in booming but volatile Africa

 "We cannot wish away the fact that there are security concerns," Mohammed Hayatu-Deen, the Maiduguri-born entrepreneur and banker who chairs the group developing the Kano mall, said.

-The hulking power plant standing alongside the mall building - capable of producing 6,000 megawatts - is testimony to another challenge: guaranteeing uninterrupted electricity in a country whose power deficit is notorious and where the rumble of the generator starting up is as familiar as the roar of traffic.
+The hulking power plant standing alongside the mall building - capable of producing nearly 5,000 kilowatts - is testimony to another challenge: guaranteeing uninterrupted electricity in a country whose power deficit is notorious and where the rumble of the generator starting up is as familiar as the roar of traffic.

 SECURITY, ELECTRICITY "LIKE FOOD AND WATER"